-The Accrediting Commission for Community and Junior Colleges removed the college from probation and reaffirmed accreditation.
-The college is required to submit a Follow-Up Report by March 15, 2014, to evidence ongoing efforts to meet the Standard for Physical Resources.
+Accreditation has been reaffirmed by the Accrediting Commission for Community and Junior Colleges in June 2013.
+The college is required to submit a Follow-Up Report by March 15, 2014, to provide evidence for ongoing efforts to meet the Standard for Physical Resources.

 The Commission also expressed concern about sustained funding from the Federated States of Micronesian government and the government's commitment to offset any shortages resulting from reductions in funding from the Compact of Free Association.
-FSM Congress has appropriated \$1,400,000 for FY 2014, however, should FSM Congress not re-instate the rest of the decrement resulting from the

-JEMCO resolution, the college would find it extraordinarily challenged to sustain accreditation standards and carry out its mission.
+FSM Congress has appropriated \$1,400,000 for FY 2014, however, should FSM Congress not re-instate the rest of the decrement resulting from the JEMCO resolution, the college would find it extraordinarily challenged to sustain accreditation standards and carry out its mission.

-To ensure the college community understand and embrace accreditation as an ongoing process which serves to strengthen the college, 100% of the employees voluntarily completed the Accreditation Basics On-Line Course and all new employees are required to complete the course.
+To ensure the college community understands and embraces accreditation as an ongoing process, which serves to strengthen the college, 100% of the employees voluntarily completed the Accreditation Basics On-Line Course.
+As part of the college's current hiring process, all new employees are required to complete the online course.